wjbarberjr/CSPB-3308-Team-3/weekly_status.md

 * Formulated ideas for project documentation to be implemented near the end of the project

 ### Dylan

+* Create testing files for db functionality

+* link all parts of index for final project portion to ensure that everything works correctly

 ### Eric
 * Did not complete page design/organization.